owdqa/owd_test_cases/README.md

   </tr>

   <tr>
-    <td  align=center>27000</td><td  align=left>Verify that if the user accepts  &quot;Create new Contact&quot; from the “Add contact” form, the form is closed and the user is returned to the SMS thread view</td>
+    <td  align=center>27000</td><td  align=left>Verify that if the user accepts  'Create new Contact' from the “Add contact” form, the form is closed and the user is returned to the SMS thread view</td>
   </tr>

   <tr>